MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 > - Add `csi volume` definition using the `secrets-store.csi.k8s.io` driver, which references the `SecretProviderClass` object responsible for retrieving the TLS certificate from Azure Key Vault.
 > - Include `volume mount` to read the certificate as a secret from Azure Key Vault.
 >
-> For more information, see [Set up Secrets Store CSI Driver to enable NGINX Ingress Controller with TLS](/azure/aks/csi-secrets-store-nginx-tls#deploy-a-secretproviderclass).
+> For more information, see [Set up Secrets Store CSI Driver to enable NGINX ingress controller with TLS](/azure/aks/csi-secrets-store-nginx-tls#deploy-a-secretproviderclass).

 1. Update the `yelb-ui` YAML manifest to include the `csi volume` definition and `volume mount` to read the certificate as a secret from Azure Key Vault.